AdVerhoeven/overlay_example/README.md

 By creating a shortcut or using a different command that results in a symbolic link you will force yourself to also add the **allowed_symlinks.txt** file in the root folder of minecraft, this should be `%AppData%/roaming/.minecraft` if you just use the defaults.
 On windows I would simply avoid this and use the Junction method above.

-Whether you have used a symlink or Junction once it has been setup it will now allow you to reload changes in the folder specified as the -Target just by calling reloading your world with /reload, unless you are using enchantments and other experimental features that require you to close and open your world (you have to restart the local server your world runs on)
+Whether you have used a symlink or Junction once it has been setup it will now allow you to reload changes in the folder specified as the -Target just by reloading your world with /reload, unless you are using enchantments and other experimental features that require you to close and open your world (you have to restart the local server your world runs on)